-Publication of the Canadian Intellectual Property Review (CIPR).
-The Committee solicits newsworthy items of potential interest to members and arranges for their publication.
-Members of the Committee also serve as article reviewers for submissions to CIPR, article reviewers for each article are chosen based on their area of specialization/expertise.
+The Editorial Board of the Canadian Intellectual Property Review (CIPR) is responsible soliciting newsworthy items of potential interest to members, promoting the opportunity for inclusion in CIPR and encouraging members to submit articles and notes to CIPR.
+The Editor- in-Chief serves as Chair of the Committee, the Associate Editor servers as Vice- Chair and other members of the committee serve as reviewers for submissions to CIPR, reviewers for each article or note are chosen based on their area of specialization/expertise.
+The Editor-in-Chief and Associate Editor are also responsible for assisting in the publication and review process when CIPR goes to print.